Artist's impression of Sydney International Speedway

 Sydney International Speedway

-The NSW Government is delivering a world class speedway within Western Sydney Parklands’ Precinct 5: Eastern Creek Motor Sports which will be an exciting addition to the existing motorsport precinct and create a Motorplex destination for international, national and local racing events.
+The NSW Government has delivered a world class speedway within Western Sydney Parklands’ Precinct 5: Eastern Creek Motor Sports.
+This is an exciting addition to the existing motorsport precinct and creates a Motorplex destination for international, national and local racing events.

-The new speedway would be a key contributor to the NSW economy and support tourism in Western Sydney, bringing in interstate and overseas competitors, crews and spectators.
+The new speedway supports tourism in Western Sydney, bringing in interstate and overseas competitors, crews and spectators.

-The current speedway site, located on Government-owned land at Clyde, is required to house a future stabling and maintenance facility for the Sydney Metro West project, a State significant project for New South Wales.
+The previous speedway site, located on NSW Government-owned land at Clyde, is required to house a future stabling and maintenance facility for the Sydney Metro West project, a State significant project for New South Wales.

-The Environmental Impact Statement (EIS) for the Sydney International Speedway was open for community feedback from 19 August to 16 September 2020.
-Submissions have now closed.
+The Environmental Impact Statement for the Sydney International Speedwaywas on public exhibition in August and September 2020.

 The Minister for Planning and Public Spaces approved the Environmental Impact Statement for the Sydney International Speedway in December 2020.

 This project is now completed and has been handed over to the operator – Eastern Creek Speedway